 If you haven't done so already, make sure you connect with Queen's and the BISC on social media.
 You will find new students, current students, faculty, staff and alumni already to help you find your way at Queen's!

-Starting June 15, you must activate your account on our student portal before you can submit your forms: https://bader.erezlife.com/
+Starting in June, you must activate your account on our student portal: https://bader.erezlife.com/

-Be sure to use your Queen’s email address (see #3 below) and make note of your password.
+Be sure to use your Queen’s email address (see #2 above) and make note of your password.

-Launching early July – details will be e-mailed to you soon – check your Queen’s email!
+Launching online mid-July - details will be emailed to you soon - check your Queen's email!

 When?
 Apply Now!